 Transfer between terminals

-The TBus transfers passengers between terminals for $5 per person, and transfers passengers from both terminals to the Skygate shopping precinct for free.
+The TBus transfers passengers between terminals for A$5 per person, and transfers passengers from both terminals to the Skygate shopping precinct for free.

 The airport includes cafes, bars, and restaurants; bureaux de change and ATMs; duty-free shopping facilities, and a huge variety of other shopping opportunities.
 Hotel reservation and visitor information services are also available.